solana-labs/solana/docs/src/staking/stake-accounts.md

 The same stake and withdraw authorities can be assigned to multiple stake accounts.

-Two stake accounts that are not delegated and that have the same stake and withdraw authority can be merged into a single resulting stake account.
+Two stake accounts that are not delegated and that have the same authorities and lockup can be merged into a single resulting stake account.

 #### Delegation Warmup and Cooldown
 When a stake account is delegated, or a delegation is deactivated, the operation